Last Updated on November 30, 2022 by Matt

 When should I replace my brake pads?

 As a rule of thumb, you should measure the thickness of the brake pad with a caliper.
-The brake pad should be at least 1 mm thick.
-If it’s smaller than that, you should replace it.
-Also, consider replacing the pads if they look too old or worn out.
+The brake pad should be at least 1 mm thick and if it’s smaller than that you should replace it.

 Hydraulic brakes

-Hydraulic brakes in electric scooters work as a closed vacuum system of hoses, lines, and reservoirs, all filled with special hydraulic oil.
 Technically, they also involve a rotor, the same as cable disk brakes do, but they are almost always referred to as just hydraulic brakes.

 How do hydraulic brakes work?